-The only warranties for Seattle SpinCo, Inc. and its subsidiaries (“Seattle”) products and services are set forth in the express warranty statements accompanying such products and services.
+The only warranties for products and services of Micro Focus and its affiliates and licensors (“Micro Focus”) are set forth in the express warranty statements accompanying such products and services.
 Nothing herein should be construed as constituting an additional warranty.
-Seattle shall not be liable for technical or editorial errors or omissions contained herein.
+Micro Focus shall not be liable for technical or editorial errors or omissions contained herein.
 The information contained herein is subject to change without notice.

-Confidential computer software.
-Except as specifically indicated, valid license from Seattle required for possession, use or copying.
+Contains Confidential Information.
+Except as specifically indicated otherwise, a valid license is required for possession, use or copying.
 Consistent with FAR 12.211 and 12.212, Commercial Computer Software, Computer Software Documentation, and Technical Data for Commercial Items are licensed to the U.S. Government under vendor's standard commercial license.